 WELCOME

-My book project explores the sociopolitical consequences of class- and race-based segregation across cities in Brazil and Mexico.
-It examines why some cities provide more public goods and services than others.
-I argue that politically polarized cities under-provide public goods.
-And critically, the geographic layout of cities –their layout of segregation– determine patterns of polarization and of urban cross-class political coalitions that form to address the spatial externalities between groups.
+My book project explores how the geographic layout of cities –layouts of segregation– shape patterns of public goods provision, political polarization, and urban coalition-building in Brazil and Mexico.
 My other projects examine deforestation in the Amazon, urban housing markets and the causes of slum growth, the politics of gentrification, urban climate change adaptation, and informal labor in developing cities.
+My research is published or forthcoming in the American Political Science Review, Journal of Politics, and Comparative Political Studies.

 I am a recipient of the Susan Clarke Young Scholar Award from the APSA Urban Politics Section in 2023.
-I received my Ph.D. in Government from Harvard University in 2023 and a B.A. in Economics-Political Science and Sustainable Development from Columbia University.
+I received my Ph.D. in Government from Harvard University in 2023.
 Previously, I was a Postdoctoral Associate at the Yale Leitner Program in Political Economy and a Jorge Paulo Lemann Doctoral Fellow for research on Brazil.

 Contact